davidbowland/emails-ui/README.md

 ### Local Development

-The Gatsby development server automatically rerenders in the browser when the source code changes.
+The Gatsby development server automatically re-renders in the browser when the source code changes.
 Start the local development server with:

 ```bash
 npm run start